k2s09/personal-website/content/post/2022-06-28-the-path-of-moderation.md

 Also, this will be an ever-ongoing essay.
 I will continue to expand this topic in moods of heightened sensitivity, ponderings, reveries and philosophy.

-* Being moderate makes you friendly and relatable with a wider group of people in the world.
+- Being moderate makes you friendly and relatable with a wider group of people in the world.
 You become a people's person, helping fulfilling the lives of not only yourself, but of the ones around you and spreading positivity.
 Let's face it, we all could help a dose of happiness and positivity.
-* Being moderate makes you *kind*.
+- Being moderate makes you *kind*.
 Kind to your own body and mind.
-* You don't break relations with people over your thoughts and opinions.
+- You don't break relations with people over your thoughts and opinions.
 Being moderate, you learn to co-exist with others in your community
-* Being moderate gives you no weaknesses.
+- Being moderate gives you no weaknesses.
 You do not accept stereotypes on either side of the spectrum, thus being the strongest there is, in the end.
 A simple example is being an introvert or an extrovert.
 Simply accept neither as defining you.
 Then you internalise what that means for you and enjoy the benefits of both sides ☺️.
-* In the end, there is nothing is bigger than life.
+- In the end, there is nothing is bigger than life.
 Being simple and humble comes with being moderate.
 Nothing matters.
-* Being moderate also helps you be rational by not making irrational decisions.
+- Being moderate also helps you be rational by not making irrational decisions.
-* The world does not reward doing the right thing.
+- The world does not reward doing the right thing.
 Nature is a wild game, played by animals. *"When you play all sides, you come out on top."* This is also the mentality of CEOs, the bosses of corporations, who work only towards their business gains.
 This shows that even hyper-successful people follow moderation.
+- Humans follow the path of least resistance.
+One who doesn't go with the flow of the water doesn't understand the size of the river.
+We are a small speck in the universe and don't control the universe.
+It should keep us aware of our mortality and remain on the path of moderation, flowing along.
+- The path of moderation also covets simplicity.
+Sometimes it's worth not being an academic.
+Our survival and innate instincts are simple and moderate.
+They aim to achieve maximum survival.
+This we should be simple.